ucsdlib/data-gis-lab/tutorials/StoryMaps-organization-instructors.md

-#DRAFT in progress
-The information below is to assist those instructors in managing some of the logists when using StoryMaps in class.
+The information below is to assist those instructors in managing some of the logists when using StoryMaps for insturcitonal purposes.
+These settings can also be applied to research groups or other groups who wish to collaobration.
 These are suggestions, not absolute rules.
-You can modify as you see appropriate to your class setting.
+You can modify as you see appropriate to your instructional, research, or collaborative need.

 [Tips to keep in mind](#tips-to-keep-in-mind) [Creating StoryMaps](#creating-storymaps)\